-If successful I will fight to:
+If successful I will continue to fight to:

 Teachers are the heart and soul of our schools.
 Our children's success depends on our ability to recruit and retain amazing teachers.
 If our teachers are top notch our children will be, too.

-If successful I will fight to:
+If successful I will continue to fight to:

 Align teacher, secretary, and staff pay and working conditions with surrounding counties, providing living wages for all AACPS employees;

-Bolster recruitment efforts through partnerships with universities and local employers to attract top notch teachers,
+Bolster recruitment efforts through partnerships with universities and local employers to attract top notch teachers.

 I believe in full PUBLIC school funding and equality in funding formulas across all schools.
 Our children and schools have been short-changed far too long.
 This must stop!
 Our state and county officials must put our children’s education as well as their health and safety while at school first!

-Refocus budgets to accurately reflect school needs at the school level,
+Continue to refocus budgets to accurately reflect school needs at the school level,